fangsonghub/fangsonghub.github.io/teaching/s17_4510_qc/index.md

 problems efficiently, sometimes expoentially faster than what we can on a classical computer.
 Numerous promising applications are being developed such as in chemistry, machine learning, and especially cryptography (the Internet will be **broken** by quantum attackers!).

 In this course, we will study the basic principles and techniques of quantum computing, and discuss some of the applications.
 The goal is to equip you with the essential tools to appreciate, further explore and (even better) devote to this exciting research area.
 Tentative topics include: quantum states and circuits, entanglement, quantum algorithms (e.g., Grover's search and Shor's factoring algorithms), quantum complexity theory, quantum error-correcting codes, and applications in cryptography.

-*  **Prerequisite**: maturity in algorithm analysis and mathematics (espeically basic probability thoery, group thoery, and linear algebra).
+*  **Prerequisite**: maturity in algorithm analysis and mathematics (espeically linear algebra, basic probability thoery and group thoery).
 Quantum mechanics is helpful, but **NOT** required.
 This course will be theory-oriented involving reading and writing lots of mathematical proofs.
+I **strongly** recommend you skimming through the first few lectures of these notes by Watrous [PDF](https://cs.uwaterloo.ca/~watrous/CPSC519/LectureNotes/all.pdf){:target="_blank"} and by Vazirani [link](https://people.eecs.berkeley.edu/~vazirani/quantum.html){:target="_blank"} to get a sense what we will be dealing with.
 If you feel uncertain, please email me to set an appoinment, and I'd be happy to discuss with you.
-*  **Syllabus**: [PDF]({{base}}/teaching/s17_4510_qc/syllabus.pdf){:target="_blank"}, and more on the [administratives]({{base}}/teaching/s17_4510_qc/admin/) page.
+*  **Syllabus**: [PDF]({{base}}/teaching/s17_4510_qc/s17_syllabus.pdf){:target="_blank"}, and more on the [administratives]({{base}}/teaching/s17_4510_qc/admin/) page.
 *  **Instructor**: [Fang Song]({{base}}/) @ FAB 120-07.
 Email: fsong "AT" pdx.edu.
 *  **Lectures**: Tu/Th 2:00 - 3:50 pm @ TBD.
 *  **Office hours**: Tu/W 4 - 5pm, or by appointment.